 Set a Routine.
 This is a tricky one, especially if you work in a meeting-heavy office environment like mine.
 Early on, I put reminders on my personal calendar for my three pump sessions, recurring daily.
 My mistake was not making that calendar event public for all internal employees.
 Be selfish!
 Decide what your pump times are, and mark them as Busy/Unavailable on your internal calendar so colleagues avoid double booking you.
 Undoubtedly you’ll get questions about why you’re not available during those times.
 I get that it can be uncomfortable sharing information about breastfeeding/pumping at work, but I think you’ll be surprised by how many people will commend you for it, even silently.
 That, or they’d be totally freaked out and never ask you about it again and avoid double booking you like the plague.
 That’s a win-win.
 Now, conflicts are inevitable, and that's where you’ll need to decide if you want to make conference call arrangements or bump your pumping session.
 Just don’t do that regularly or your supply could suffer.

 Keep Up The Supply.
 Finally, your milk supply!
 Missing pumping sessions is the biggest detriment to your milk supply.
 Life happens, though, and things come up that force you to miss sessions.
 The good news is, you can always work to increase your supply again: Our bodies, incredibly, respond to the laws of supply and demand.
 Now, for maintaining your milk production, supplementing and eating a milk-friendly diet are super important!
 I’d start my day with oatmeal and stir in wheat germ and berries, sip Mother’s Milk Tea twice a day, snack on lactation cookies before lunch - and drink a LOT of water.
-Café Baby has you covered on the cookie front!
+Café Baby has you covered on the cookie front - check them out here!

 While I learned all of these things on the fly as I was pumping three times a day, each of these tips have helped me achieve more than a year of being a working and pumping mama.
 As challenging as it sometimes has been, continuing my breastfeeding journey by pumping at the office has made me feel connected to my baby all the time.
 It was the one thing that eased some of the separation anxiety I experienced early on.
 I wouldn’t trade it for anything.